FredCoen/socket_vault/README.md

 5. **Completion**:
    - The recipient receives their funds on the destination chain
    - The intent gets settled via across protocol settlement mechanism
+   - Once settled the funds get rerouted to the vault

 ## Step 8: Verify the Transaction